A scalable and real-time neural decoder for topological quantum codes: Real-time decoding

 A primary requirement for practical QEC is real-time decoding, where measurement data must be processed faster than it is generated to avoid incurring an exponential backlog \cite{terhal2015quantum}.
 For superconducting hardware this imposes a demanding average throughput rate of around $1~\mathrm{\upmu s}$ per cycle.

 AQ2 as described above, in both the surface and the colour code, is more accurate than any faster decoder we compared it against, \textit{i.e.} it sits on the Pareto front of the accuracy-throughput trade-off (Fig.~\ref{fig:realtime}a,b).
-For code distances up to 23, AQ2 has a cycle time below $100\upmu\mathrm{s}$: fast enough to decode neutral atom or trapped ion circuits (around $1~\mathrm{ms}$ \cite{Bluvstein2023,ryan2021realization}), but too slow to decode superconducting circuits in real time.
+For code distances up to 27, AQ2 has a cycle time below $100~\upmu\mathrm{s}$: fast enough to decode neutral atom or trapped ion circuits (around $1~\mathrm{ms}$\cite{Bluvstein2023,ryan2021realization}), but too slow to decode superconducting circuits in real time.

 To enable decoding on superconducting qubits, we have developed a real-time variant of AQ2 (AQ2-RT).
-It is a compact version of AQ2 with fewer layers, smaller representations and faster recurrence (see Methods).
-AQ2-RT achieves this stringent real-time throughput for the surface code up to distance 11 (Fig.~\ref{fig:realtime}a,d), using commercially-available machine learning accelerators (Trillium TPUs \cite{Trillium}), without the need for custom hardware such as ASICs or FPGAs.
+This is a compact version of AQ2 with fewer layers, smaller representations and faster recurrence (see Methods).
+AQ2-RT achieves this stringent real-time throughput for the surface code up to distance 11 (Fig.~\ref{fig:realtime}a,d) and for the superdense colour code up to distance 9 (Fig.~\ref{fig:realtime}b), using commercially-available machine learning accelerators (Trillium TPUs \cite{Trillium}), without the need for custom hardware such as ASICs or FPGAs.

 The throughput improvements of AQ2-RT are substantial (Fig.~\ref{fig:realtime}).
-While the full AQ2 is already 9.6 times faster at distance 11 than AQ1, the real-time variant provides a further 6 times speed-up (Fig.~\ref{fig:realtime}a,d).
+For the surface code, while the full AQ2 is already 9.6 times faster at distance 11 than AQ1, the real-time variant provides a further 6 times speed-up (Fig.~\ref{fig:realtime}a,d).
 Both AQ2 and AQ2-RT are streaming decoders whose computational costs do not vary with the errors observed, and whose throughputs can be maintained for longer experiments without any increase in latency, which remains below $500~\mathrm{\upmu s}$ (see Methods).

-The speed increase of AQ2-RT entails a modest trade-off in accuracy.
-In the surface code, the real-time decoder's logical error rate is slightly higher than that of the full-accuracy model (Fig.~\ref{fig:realtime}a,c), particularly at distance 11 ($3.73\times10^{-6}$ vs $1.89\times10^{-6}$).
+For the surface code, the speed increase of AQ2-RT entails a modest trade-off in accuracy.
+The real-time decoder's logical error rate is slightly higher than that of the full-accuracy model (Fig.~\ref{fig:realtime}a,c), particularly at distance 11 ($3.73\times10^{-6}$ vs $1.89\times10^{-6}$).
 At that code distance, the real-time model remains more accurate than other decoders which can achieve this throughput (a real-time matching decoder \cite{Willow} and PyMatching for lower code distances).